Wayne Goodwin: Personal life

 Goodwin was a Morehead Scholar and US Senate/William Randolph Hearst Scholar.
 He graduated from the University of North Carolina at Chapel Hill in political science and then went on to graduate from the UNC School of Law.
 While at UNC, he was a member of the Dialectic and Philanthropic Societies.
 He was married for 22 years to Melanie Wade Goodwin, also a former state legislator and attorney, until her death at age 50 in 2020.
 They are the parents of two children.
 On January 1, 2025 he and Lynne Marie Daack became engaged.
-After his being a widower for six years, they will marry in Summer 2026.
+After his being a widower for six years, joined by a throng of family members and friends they married outside of the historic Goodwin House, state headquarters of the North Carolina Democratic Party on August 8, 2026.